psipred/bioserf/README.md

 ## Work out which proteins need to pass through to step 3
 calculate_missing.py
-calculate_missing $HOME/working/genome3d/pdbaa_based_models $HOME/working/genome3d/ $HOME/working/genome3d/Genome3D.2017-09-05/all_fasta > todo_list.txt
+calculate_missing.py $HOME/working/genome3d/pdbaa_based_models $HOME/working/genome3d/ $HOME/working/genome3d/Genome3D.2017-09-05/all_fasta > todo_list.txt

 3. If no domain pdb files were produced (i.e. we couldn't find a PDB match which was already classified in CATH).
 Then we run the following.